What is the Excel Confidence Interval Function?

 As a financial analyst, =CONFIDENCE() is helpful in predicting and adjusting for a wide range of financial goals by optimizing financial decision-making.
 It is done by applying and graphically mapping financial data into a distribution set of variables.

 Analysts can make better financial decisions based on the statistical information provided by the normal distribution.
 For example, they can find the connection between income earned and income expended on luxury items.

 The CONFIDENCE function uses the following arguments:

-- Alpha (required argument) – It is the significance level used to compute the confidence level.
+- Alpha (required argument) – This is the significance level used to compute the confidence level.
 The significance level is equal to 1– confidence level.
 So, a significance level of 0.05 is equal to a 95% confidence level.